01-edu/public/subjects/zappy/README.md

 - Time to lay an egg: 42/t

-- Time for the egg to hatch 600/t
+- Time for the egg to hatch at 600/t

 ### Inventory